Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 1. Delete those items which are not required further.

-2. Open folder list view, and in the Navigation pane, right click on the folder, click Deleted items and click Empty folder.
+2. Open the folder list view, and in the Navigation pane, right click on the folder, click Deleted items and click Empty folder.

 3. In Outlook, click on the File tab and from Account Settings, select Account Settings.